lidofinance/docs/docs/multisigs/committees.md

 ## 2.1 LEGO Committee

+**Address:** [`0x12a43b049A7D330cB8aEAB5113032D18AE9a9030`](https://app.safe.global/settings/setup?safe=eth:0x12a43b049A7D330cB8aEAB5113032D18AE9a9030)

 **Purpose of the multisig:**
 The LEGO Committee utilizes this multisig to make grants: sending dedicated grants directly to recipients & funding committee members’ personal grant allowances.
-Multisig enables the reception of DAI and LDO from the Lido DAO Treasury by Easy Track.
+Multisig enables the reception of LDO and stablecoins (listed in the AllowedTokensRegistry, use [getAllowedTokens](https://etherscan.io/address/0x4ac40c34f8992bb1e5e856a448792158022551ca#readContract#F6) to see the list) from the Lido DAO Treasury by Easy Track.

-**Quorum:** 4/8

-**Address:** [`0x12a43b049A7D330cB8aEAB5113032D18AE9a9030`](https://app.safe.global/settings/setup?safe=eth:0x12a43b049A7D330cB8aEAB5113032D18AE9a9030)

 **Forum topics:**\
 [Project: Lido Ecosystem Grants Organization](https://research.lido.fi/t/project-lido-ecosystem-grants-organization/406)\